helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

-# Objective:
-Your task is to help identify the key files needed to bypass Batfish's modeling phase and directly provide inputs to its verification engine.
-Let's focus on the reachability query as a starting point to understand the interface between these phases.

-Specific Questions:
-1. What are the essential data structures and fields needed to interface directly with the verification engine?
-2. Which source files should I examine to understand and modify this interface?

 # Context:
 Batfish's architecture has two main phases:
 1. Modeling Phase (Top Half): Ingests router configs and simulates router behavior
 2. Verification Phase (Bottom Half): Takes modeled inputs and performs formal verification
 3. The code that you are tasked to explore and is relevant to answer the task is located at app/batfish

+# Objective:
+A user would like to remove batfish's top half and directly provide inputs to its verification engine.
+The user is interested in focusing on the reachability query as a starting point to understand the interface between these phases.
+Your job as an agent is to help the user make a list of files which contain relevant code to accomplish the specified task so that they can explore the relevant code quickly.

+Specific Questions:
+1. What are the essential data structures and fields needed to interface directly with the verification engine?
+2. Which source files should I examine to understand and modify this interface?

 # Instructions:
 1. carefully consider the objective you have been given and read through relevant files in app/batfish.